 - (a) Payment of Special Charges.
 The proposed plan confirmation order must be accompanied by proof of payment of any and all special charges due to the clerk's office.
-The amount of the charges to be paid may be obtained from the courtroom deputy of the judge hearing the case. - (b) Postconfirmation Requirements.
-Unless otherwise provided in the plan, every order confirming a chapter 11 plan must contain the following language:
+The amount of the charges to be paid may be obtained from the courtroom deputy of the judge hearing the case. - Postconfirmation Requirements.
+After confirmation of a chapter 11 plan, the reorganized debtor must file and serve postconfirmation status reports (on the United States trustee and the 20 largest unsecured creditors) setting forth the following information: - (1) Progress that has been made toward substantial consummation of the confirmed plan; - (2) A schedule listing for each debt and each class of claims; the total amount required to be paid under the plan; the amount required to be paid as of the date of the report; the amount actually paid as of the date of the report; and the deficiency, if any, in required payments;